 Sweet Korea

-Hoon and San Minn’s friendship gave birth to Sweet Korea, the city’s first Korean dessert spot.
+Sweet Korea, the city’s first Korean dessert spot,was born out of Hoon and San Minn‘s friendship.
 Today, more than just a place to sweeten your mouth, you can also have lunch and dinner.

-Another special feature of this Korean café and restaurant is the possibility of immersive diving in their culture by wearing the Hanbok, a traditional costume worn in South Korea on special occasions and festive dates .
+Another special feature of this Korean café and restaurant is the chance to immerse yourself in its culture by wearing Hanbok, a traditional costume worn in South Korea on special occasions and festive dates.

 Where: Rua de Clemente Meneres, 51